-Article 198 - Certain procedures applicable to conducting by-elections of the Parliament of Georgia from the day of recognition of powers of the parliament elected as a result of the 2020 Parliamentary Elections of Georgia until the date of calling the next elections of the Parliament of Georgia to be held through the proportional election system
+Article 198 - Certain procedures applicable to conducting by-elections of the Parliament of Georgia within a period from the day of recognition of powers of the parliament elected as a result of the 2020 Parliamentary Elections of Georgia until the date of calling of the next Parliamentary Elections of Georgia to be held through the proportional election system

-From the day of recognition of powers of the parliament elected as a result of the 2020 Parliamentary Elections of Georgia until the date of calling the next elections of the Parliament of Georgia to be held under the proportional election system, the by-elections of the Parliament of Georgia shall be conducted on the basis of the amendment to the relevant provision of this Law applicable before the recognition of powers of Parliament elected as a result of the 2020 Parliamentary Elections of Georgia.
+1. For holding the by-elections of the Parliament of Georgia between the day of recognition of powers of the parliament elected as a result of the 2020 Parliamentary Elections of Georgia and the day of calling the next Parliamentary elections of Georgia to be held under the proportional election system, rules and terms established by this Law effective before the recognition of powers of the Parliament of Georgia elected as a result of the 2020 Parliamentary Elections of Georgia shall apply.